RgbTrouw/Visual-Memory/README.md

 A color tolerance integer variable is used within the process.

 A QThread class is being employed (prevents app from freezing while the scan is done).

+All memories are checked but only 120 best matches will be displayed.

+Scores are weighted different from the last version (highest score = best match);

  >XoR Truth Table
  >